gabr42/MultiBuilder/README.md

 OmniThreadLibrary supports Delphi compilers from version *2007* to *10.2 Tokyo* and this configuration file reflects that.
 Each environment section defines *variable* `Path`.
 We'll see in the section *Project* below how this variable is used in practice.

 Special section *Global* defines variables that are defined for all environments.
-In this example it defines variable *Scratch* that is used in the project file and special *directive* *ForceDir* specifying folders that *MultiBuilder* should create before the project is executed.
+In this example it defines variable *Scratch* that is used in the project file.
 (For more information see [Running projects](#running-projects) below.)

 Special macro *$(EnvironmentName)* always expands to the name of *environment* used to run the project.
 In the example above, this macro could expand to *Delphi 2007*, *Delphi XE5*, *Delphi 10.1 Berlin*, and so on.